Learn more about feline hypertension in Dudley.

 How can I protect my cat?

-As a preventative measure, we recommend that you book a blood pressure check once a year when your cat reaches seven years old.
+As a preventative measure, we recommend that you book a blood pressure check in Dudley once a year when your cat reaches seven years old.
 For older cats, a blood pressure check should be checked as directed by your vet.

 How do we check for high blood pressure?